jasonvanwyk/web-scrapper/issues.md

 8. **Data Validation**: Validate data as close to the extraction point as possible to ensure data quality.

 9. **Internationalization**: Consider different regional formats when handling numeric and date data.

+10. **Resource Management**: Use context managers for proper resource cleanup, especially for file operations.

 For more detailed learnings, see the [General Learnings](docs/issues/general_learnings.md) document.